eYM3/tamil/README.md

 https://weblate.rob006.net/languages/ta/flarum/

-(Your translation automatically copy to this language pack repository).
+(Your translation automatically copy to this language pack repository however we release new version once received considerable amount of translations only).

 ## Credits